 Steelhead Alley refers to the collection of steelhead tributaries on the southern shore of Lake Erie bordering Pennsylvania, New York, and Ohio.
-This region is known to contain some of the most productive steelhead streams in the Great Lakes region and all are within close proximity to each other.
+This region is known to contain some of the most productive steelhead streams in the Great Lakes region, and all are within close proximity to each other.

 Steelhead Alley Fishing

-All the rivers and creeks in the Steelhead Alley combined are stocked with hundreds of thousands of steelhead annually for the purpose of promoting recreational fishing and this makes this area fantastic for steelhead anglers.
+All the rivers and creeks in the Steelhead Alley combined are stocked with hundreds of thousands of steelhead annually for the purpose of promoting recreational fishing, and this makes this area fantastic for steelhead anglers.

-After being stocked in these Steelhead Alley tributaries, the steelhead spend about 2 years of their juvenile years in their native freshwater streams for development and afterward make their way to Lake Erie to spend their adult lives.
+After being stocked in these Steelhead Alley tributaries, the steelhead spend about two years of their juvenile years in their native freshwater streams for development and afterward make their way to Lake Erie to spend their adult lives.

-This migration to Lake Erie allows steelhead to attain a much more rapid growth thanks to the much richer forage base in the great lakes which is otherwise not available in the freshwater tributaries.
+This migration to Lake Erie allows steelhead to attain a much more rapid growth thanks to the much richer forage base in the Great Lakes, which is otherwise not available in the freshwater tributaries.